recurrentauto/recurrent-datascience-hw/README.md

-# Recurrent Data Scientist Take-Home Assignment
+# Recurrent Data Scientist Take-Home Exercise

 At Recurrent, we work with data we collect from or about electric vehicles (EVs).
 Using Python in a Jupyter notebook, we’d like you to begin setting